-Table Rock Jungle Lodge is located just outside of the town of Cristo Rey, about a 15 minute drive from San Ignacio, Belize.
-This beautiful, intimate Eco-lodge is somewhat secluded in the dense jungle of western Belize.
-There are only eight rooms at the lodge, each one is a private cabana, with a lovely porch.
+Western Belize is known for it’s luxurious and eco-friendly jungle lodges.
+In fact, staying in a Belize jungle lodge is so popular that it has basically become part of the Belizean experience.
+We stayed at Table Rock Jungle Lodge located just outside of the town of Cristo Rey, and about a 15 minute drive from San Ignacio, Belize.
+This beautiful, intimate Eco-lodge is somewhat secluded in the dense jungle.
+There are only eight rooms at the lodge.
+Each one is a private cabana, with a lovely porch.

 Dining at Table Rock Jungle Lodge

 There is a great, outdoor restaurant on the property that offers breakfast, lunch, and dinner.
 The food is wonderful, and much of it is grown or produced at Table Rock.
 Their eggs are collected daily from free-range chickens on the property.
 Their fruit is grown in their orchards, and their herbs and vegetables are grown in their farm.
 They are also very willing to accommodate any dietary needs or special requests made in advance.

 The lodge sits on a 100-acre reserve that borders the Macal River.

 Table Rock Jungle Lodge is a great place for families, as it offers a variety of on-site activities.
 Guests of the lodge can swim in the river, canoe or tube (provided free of charge by the hotel), bird watch, hike, or roam through the property’s adjacent orchards and pet or feed the friendly resident donkeys.
 The lodge also offers life jackets you can borrow for your river activities.
 I think the deepest the river actually gets is about waist-deep on an adult in the swimming area.